Any information provided herein is for general reference purposes only. Official publications are available with the

 How do I contact Care 4 Kids?

 It’s easy to get help and the answers to all your questions.
 You can call 1-888-214-5437 and talk with a Care 4 Kids representative from 8 am – 5 pm Monday – Friday, or from 8 am – 6 pm on Thursday.

-You can mail or drop-off Applications and other forms to the Care 4 Kidsoffice.
-It is located at:
+You can mail or drop-off applications and other forms to the Care 4 Kids office.
+Located at:

 Rocky Hill, CT 06067

 You can contact the Care 4 Kids program with general questions through this website, click here to send a Message.